 16. Omar Rodriguez Lopez

-Before switching to Music Man, Omar had his own short-scale Ibanez signature model which was available as standard in a left handed version!
+Before switching to Music Man, Omar had his own short-scale Ibanez signature model which was available as standard in a lefty version!

 17. Barbara Lynn